Online casino: Disputes

 A large portion of online casino disputes relates to bonuses.
 Casinos may label players who win using bonuses as "bonus abusers."
 Both players and casinos may commit fraud.
 An example of player fraud is creating multiple accounts and using the accounts to claim a sign-up bonus several times.
 An example of casino fraud is changing terms of a bonus after a player has completed the wagering requirements, then requiring the player to meet the new bonus terms.

 Legality

 Online gambling legislation often has loopholes that result from the rapid development of the technology underpinning the development of the industry.
-Some countries, including Belgium, Canada, Finland, and Sweden have state gambling monopolies and do not grant licenses to foreign casino operators.
+Some countries, including Belgium, Canada, Finland, Sweden and Poland have state gambling monopolies and do not grant licenses to foreign casino operators.
 According to their law, operators licensed on the territory of these countries can only be considered legal.
 At the same time, they can't prosecute foreign casino operators and only block their sites.
 Players in these countries can't be punished and can gamble at any site they can access.